Biblink02/WebSDR-Transceiver/README.md

 **Stage 1: Parabolic Dish Collection (10.489 GHz)**

-Your parabolic dish acts like a big funnel for radio waves.
+The parabolic dish acts like a big funnel for radio waves.
 Its curved reflector collects energy from a large area and focuses it all onto the LNB at the focal point.
 A typical 80cm dish has a gain of about 35 dBi at 10 GHz, which means it concentrates the incoming signal power by roughly 3000 times.
 Even with this concentration, the signal is still incredibly weak.

 **Stage 2: LNB Downconversion (10.489 GHz → 739 MHz)**